os-fpga/Raptor/README.md

        all                    : Infer as much as possible auto                   : Infer carries based on internal heuristics none                   : Do not infer carries
-     -no_dsp                  : Do not use DSP blocks to implement multipliers and associated logic -no_bram                 : Do not use Block RAM to implement memory components -fast                    : Perform the fastest synthesis.
+     -fast                    : Perform the fastest synthesis.
 Don't expect good QoR.
      -no_simplify             : Do not run special simplification algorithms in synthesis.
      -clke_strategy <strategy>: Clock enable extraction strategy for FFs: